The RPI Playhouse needs your help.

 The RPI Playhouse flooded on February 4th, 2023, after a pipe burst during a winter freeze.
 Since then, the Playhouse — a vital center of student creativity, leadership, and community at RPI — has remained closed.
 The members of the RPI Players have since had to perform on the road without the resources and security a permanent residence provides.

 In the months following the flood, several evaluations and assessments of the building were conducted.
-The estimates for repairs formed from these evaluations have varied wildly (some are referenced in this Student Senate report):
+The estimates for repairs formed from these evaluations have varied wildly (all are referenced in this report from Student Senate):

 • A later architectural review of the building found fire safety deficiencies that are estimated to cost $500,000 to repair, bringing the estimate to around $600,000.